lertkiet/GameCo-Video-Game-Sales-Analysis/README.md

 Microsoft Excel (Analysis)

 ## Visualizations
-Visualizations created during the project using Microsoft Excel will be included in the final presentation, showcasing insights derived from the data analysis process.
+The final presentation will feature visualizations created in Microsoft Excel, highlighting key insights gained from the data analysis process.

 ## Summary
-The Video Game Popularity Data Analysis Project aims to leverage data-driven insights to inform game development strategies for GameCo.
-Through a series of exercises covering data exploration, cleaning, analysis, and visualization, the project provides actionable insights into video game sales trends and market dynamics.
-By applying analytical methods and visual storytelling techniques, the project demonstrates the significance of data analytics in guiding strategic decision-making in the gaming industry.
+The Video Game Popularity Data Analysis Project focuses on using data-driven insights to shape GameCo's game development strategies.
+By conducting data exploration, cleaning, analysis, and visualization, the project delivers actionable insights into sales trends and market dynamics.
+Through analytical techniques and visual storytelling, it highlights the critical role of data analytics in driving strategic decisions within the gaming industry.